top1944/duckuments/docs/17_setup/1_6_duckiebot_initialization.md

 * A Duckiebot that is ready to use

 ## Login and update base system

-If you are in an environment where there is a wireless network with SSID "duckietown" and pwd quackquack then good news! your robot is (should be) already connected to the network.
+If you are in an environment where there is a wireless network with SSID "`duckietown`" and password "`quackquack`" then good news! your robot is (should be) already connected to the network.
 If not you can either connect through an wired LAN or worst case connect a monitor and keyboard.

-to ssh into your robot with do:
+To ssh into your robot do:

-    laptop $ ssh ubuntu@duckiebot.local
+    laptop $ ssh ubuntu@![robot name].local

-pwd ubuntu
+The pwd is `ubuntu`.

 ## Learn to love Byobu

-By default your robot terminal boots into *byobu*.
+By default your robot terminal boots into `byobu`.

 Yes, you need to learn to use byobu, unless you know an equivalent program.
 You will save much time later.